How To Take Out Contact Lenses

 Optiwand clearly states on their sales material that ' IT IS NOT A SUCTION CUP FOR SOFT CONTACT REMOVAL.
 SOFT LENSES ARE NOT A SOLID MATERIAL AND MUST BE PINCHED OUT.'

 However, customers have found it useful by placing the device over the contact lens and pinching the end of it - especially if they have large fingers.
 Customers on Amazon are divided in their reviews - a lot find it indispensable for insertion, while others find it useless.
 Remember if you use this device to clean it regularly.

 Can I remove Contact Lenses with Cotton Buds?

 The simple answer is NO.

-The chance of introducing bacteria and foreign bodies in to the eye increases by using implements such as cotton buds, the fibres can easily come loose and remain in the eye, causing irritation, add to that that you lose sensation when using a cotton bud so it every easy to apply too much pressure and cause your eye to become red and inflamed.
+The chance of introducing bacteria and foreign bodies into the eye increases by using implements such as cotton buds, the fibres can easily come loose and remain in the eye, causing irritation, add to that that you lose sensation when using a cotton bud so it very easy to apply too much pressure and cause your eye to become red and inflamed.

 It has been known for contact lens wearers to use Q-tip to remove contact lenses but this is not a practice we can condone, your fingertips really are your best way of removing contact lenses

 How Often should I change my Contact Lens Case?